HicServices/RDMP/Documentation/CodeTutorials/TestPlan.md

 # RDMP Test Plan
 The RDMP test plan outlines the questions that should be asked of new changes to help ensure the correct changes are being made at the correct time.
 These questions are designed to help highlight any steps in the testing process that may have been missed.

+If you are looking to release a new version with this change, please look at the [Release Testing](#release_testing) section below.

 ## Questions To Ask
 ### Does this change add a database migration?
 If the change adds a database migration, ask yourself the following questions: